stefanos-86/GeoIndex/README.md

 The speed depends on what you feed to the algorithms (are the points clustered togheter?
 Very distant?...).

-There are 3 possibilities.
+There are 5 possibilities.
 They all work the same, like in the example above.
 Check the comments above the methods in the classes for more details.

 0. NoIndex<...>, simple brute-force method.
 It can be fast enough.
 0. AabbIndex<...>, takes the points in the "axis aligned bounding box" around the reference. ...slower than the brute force method.
 My implementation must be very poor.
+0 PermutationAabbIndex<...>, same as AabbIndex with different internal data structures.
+It is even worst.
 0. CubeIndex<...>, the fastest (in my tests!).
 A "voxel style" method that groups the points in cubes, then just works in the "right" cubes.
 Careful with the constructor parameter (cube size): too big, and it can't discard many useless points; too small and it has to work on too many cubes.
+0. BoostIndex<...> is just a wrapper around [Boost spatial indexes](https://www.boost.org/doc/libs/1_69_0/libs/geometry/doc/html/geometry/spatial_indexes.html) to have a comparison with the "state of art".
+It takes ages to build the indexes, but it is 10 times faster than anything else when doing a lookup.
+You should NOT use this one...
+I mean, you have Boost alredy, just use it directly!

 Don't forget to time how long does it take to prepare the index!
 It may "eat" all you gain with faster searches.